centrifugal/centrifugo/docs/content/server/authentication.md

 # Authentication

-When you are using [centrifuge](https://github.com/centrifugal/centrifuge) library from Go language you can implement any user authentication.
+When you are using [centrifuge](https://github.com/centrifugal/centrifuge) library from Go language you can implement any user authentication using middleware.
 In Centrifugo case you need to tell server who is connecting in well-known predefined way.
 This chapter will describe this mechanism.
-We will use Javascript client here for example snippets.

-When connecting to Centrifugo client must provide connection authentication credentials.
-Credentials are several string fields: `user`, `exp`, `info` and `sign`.
+When connecting to Centrifugo client must provide connection JWT token with several predefined credential claims.
+If you've never heard about JWT before - refer to [jwt.io](https://jwt.io/) page.

+At moment **the only supported JWT algorithm is HS256** - i.e. HMAC SHA-256.
+This can be extended later.

+We will use Javascript Centrifugo client here for example snippets for client side and [PyJWT](https://github.com/jpadilla/pyjwt) Python library to generate connection token on backend side.

+## Claims

+Credential claims are: `user`, `exp`, `info` and `b64info`.
 What do they mean?
 Let's describe in detail.

 ### user